|Nutrition Facts (per serving)|

 Filet mignon is one of the most flavorful cuts of meat, but that doesn't mean it won't benefit from a tasty rub.
 With a combination of chili powder, cumin, paprika, garlic powder, and brown sugar, the tender steak takes on another layer of flavor, one that is rich and savory with a little bit of sweetness.

 The seasonings are simply mixed together and then rubbed onto four individual filet mignons.
 After about a half-hour chill time in the fridge, the steaks are placed on the grill and cooked for a few minutes on each side until they've reached the desired doneness.
 This cut of steak is most often saved for special occasions due to its price tag, and adding this chili and brown sugar rub makes the dish even more ideal for serving to guests.
-Enjoy with typical steakhouse side dishes such as creamed spinach and baked potato, or keep everything on the grill and make Parmesan packet potatoes and grilled asparagus.
+Enjoy with typical steakhouse side dishes such as creamed spinach and baked potato, or keep everything on the grill and make Parmesan packet potato wedges and grilled asparagus.

 Gather the ingredients.